-As a detailed example, the current view among physicists holds that "light is photons" is "true" and that "light is waves" is "false."
+As a more detailed example, the current view among physicists holds that "light is photons" is "true" and that "light is waves" is "false."
 Between the enthronement of Electromagnetic Waves in 1865 and their overthrow in 1905 - during "the short happy life of the luminiferous ether" - physicists believed that "light is waves" was true; but Einstein (and others) showed such beliefs to be untenable.
 In such statements, "light" refers to something "real" and such reality is stated in mathematical constructions, either as "photons" or as "waves."
 According to invariance principles, such constructions must be true everywhere and eternally.
 Physicists now hold that mathematical photons have some reality that mathematical waves lack (which demonstrates the metaphysical character of Electromagnetic Waves).
 Despite the supposed inferior status of waves, technologies based on waves - e.g., microwaves and lenses that aid vision - are so firmly established that their development continues to progress through means that often ignore photons.

 The history of science and technology thus reveals a fortunate if puzzling paradox.
 Erroneous metaphysical constructions have led to successful technologies.
-As explained by Truesdell (Rational Thermodynamics, Tragicomedy), Sadi Carnot (1796-1832) based his pioneering work in engines and thermodynamics on the erroneous theory of calorique that he was helping to replace by theories of energy discussed below.
-Carnot reached correct conclusions from a basis of erroneous imagery.
-Similarly, I suggest that successful technologies can be based on metaphysical constructions regardless of the exact conformity of such constructions to "truth" in the sense of "fit to reality."
+Conversely, technology can be based on metaphysical constructions regardless of the exact conformity of such constructions to "truth" in the sense of "fit to reality."
 The value of metaphysical constructions may be based on successful technological applications rather than on "truth."
 A noteworthy epigram of Goethe states: "A false hypothesis is better than none."
 (Kaufmann, Discovering the Mind, Vol. I., 45.)
 For a practical person, "better" is shown by success of technology.